 Browse the equipment list

 Note: CEC listing of an equipment model is not an endorsement of its purchase, use, interconnection, or performance.
-CEC listing is not a prerequisite for utility interconnection.
+It is not a prerequisite for utility interconnection.
 CEC listing may support streamlined interconnection.
-CEC does not determine utility interconnection requirements.
+The CEC does not determine utility interconnection requirements.

 For manufacturers